arildojr7/iris-mock/README.md

             if (requestContains("validPassword")) mockResponse(successLoginJson)
             else mockResponse(errorPasswordJson)
         }
-        startLogger() // you can log requests
+        enableLogs() // you can log requests
     }
 }
 ```